 Other uses

-In modern European cuisines, people often utilize yuzu in the seafood marinade or meat, as a lime replacement in cocktails, as a lemon substitute in desserts, and to give an extra fragrance to their salads.
+In modern European cuisines, people often utilize yuzu in seafood marinade or meat, as a lime replacement in cocktails, as a lemon substitute in desserts, and to give an extra fragrance to their salads.
 Besides, yuzu is also utilized in preparing mayonnaise and salsa!

 Regarding pomelo, apart from the edible fruit, the rest of the tree also serves many purposes.
 For example, pomelo acts as a natural air freshener.
 Its leaves can be utilized for aromatic baths, and essential oils can be extracted from its flowers.
 And, of course, it can be used in refreshing beverages and cocktails.